ervandew/eclim/doc/content/vim/core/project.rst

   :doc:`Vim Settings </vim/settings>`

-  .. _g\:EclimProjectProblemsQuickFixOpen:
+  .. _g\:EclimQuickFixOpen:

-  - **g:EclimProjectProblemsQuickFixOpen** (Default: 'botright copen')
+  - **g:EclimQuickFixOpen** (Default: 'botright copen')

-    Specified the command used to open the quickfix window when executing the :ref`:ProjectProblems` command.
+    Specifies the command used to open the quickfix window when executing the :ref`:ProjectProblems` command.

   .. _g\:EclimProjectProblemsUpdateOnSave: